Home > Aviation History – Aircraft Design > XB-70 Valkyrie Drooping Wingtips

 Flying beyond Mach 3 presents a number of unique technical challenges that must be overcome, and the North American XB-70 Valkyrie implemented innovative solutions to accomplish this.

 First flown in September of 1964, the XB-70 was a prototype supersonic research aircraft.
-Two examples were built with the intention of exploring Mach 3+ flight and subsequently being developed into strategic bombers capable of delivering nuclear ordinance.
+Two examples were built with the intention of exploring Mach 3+ flight and subsequently being developed into strategic bombers capable of delivering nuclear ordnance.

 While the program ultimately came to an end in 1969, with no further examples manufactured, the aircraft successfully demonstrated novel concepts that enabled extended flight at extremely high speeds.
 One of the most notable features was the drooping wingtip system, visible in the photo above.